Table of Contents

 The definitions given above highlight the following features of coordination:

-(i) Coordination integrates group efforts: Coordination unifies unrelated or diverse interests into purposeful work activity.
-It gives a common focus to group effort to ensure that performance is as it was planned and scheduled.
+Coordination unifies unrelated or diverse interests into purposeful work activity.
+It gives a common focus to group effort to ensure that performance is as it was planned and scheduled.2.
+Coordination ensures unity of action:

-(iv) Coordination is an all pervasive function: Coordination is required at all levels of management due to the interdependent nature of activities of various departments.
+Coordination is required at all levels of management due to the interdependent nature of activities of various departments.
 It integrates the efforts of different departments and different levels.
 The purchase, production and sales departmental efforts have to be coordinated by Smita for achieving organisational objectives harmoniously.
 The purchase department is responsible for procuring fabric.
 This then becomes the basis of the activities of the production department and finally sales can take place.
 If fabric purchased is of an inferior quality or is not according to the specifications of the production department, further sales will also decline.
 In the absence of coordination there is overlapping and chaos instead of harmony and integration of activities.

-(vi)Coordination is a deliberate function: A manager has to coordinate the efforts of different people in a conscious and deliberate manner.
+A manager has to coordinate the efforts of different people in a consciousand deliberate manner.
 Even where members of a department willingly cooperate and work, coordination gives a direction to that willing spirit.
 Cooperation in the absence of coordination may lead to wasted effort and coordination without cooperation may lead to dissatisfaction among employees.
+Coordination, therefore, is not a separate function of management, but its very essence.
+For an organisation to effectively and efficiently achieve its objectives coordination is required.
+Like a thread in a garland, coordination is a part of all management functions.

 Importance of Coordination

 Coordination is important as it integrates the efforts of individuals, departments and specialists.
-The primary reason for coordination is that departments and individuals in the organisation are interdependent, i.e. they depend on each other for information and resources to perform their respective activities.
-Thus, managers need to reconcile differences in approach, timing, effort or interest.
-At the same time, there is a need to harmonise individual goals and organisational goals.
+The primary reason for coordination is that departments and individuals in the organisation are interdependent,

-Coordination is balancing and keeping together the team by ensuring suitable allocation of tasks to the various members and seeing that the tasks are performed with harmony among the members themselves.
-E.F.L.
-Brech Coordination is the process whereby an executive develops an orderly pattern of group efforts among his subordinates and secures unity of action in the pursuit of common purpose.
-McFarland Coordination is the orderly synchronising of efforts of subordinates to provide proper amount, timing and quality of execution so that their united efforts lead to the stated objectives, namely, the common purpose of the enterprise.
-Theo Haimann
+Coordination is the orderly synchronising of efforts of subordinates to provide proper amount, timing and quality of execution so that their united efforts lead to the stated objectives, namely, the common purpose of the enterprise.

 ‘DABBAWALLAS’ – Excellence through Coordination